 The California Marketing Committee (CMC) is scheduled to sunset in 2013.
 CARF may propose a spot bill for industry discussion regarding the merits of continuing the program.

-Mr. Korby added that the restructuring of CHRIMS might also become part of the 2012 CARF legislative program.
+During the Live Racing Committee meeting it was also discussed that the restructuring of CHRIMS might be included as part of the 2012 CARF legislative program.